Powered by SchoolDash

 Waldridge Lane, Chester le Street DH2 3AD

 Hermitage Academy is a non-selective academy.
-It has about 1,040 boys and girls aged between 11 and 18.
-Ofsted last inspected the school in October 2018.
-The present school opened in 2019.
+It has about 1,000 boys and girls aged between 11 and 18.
+In March 2024 the school was rated ‘Good’ by Ofsted.

-Particular strengths include Representation, Environment, Attendance and Attainment.
-Relative weaknesses include Disadvantaged pupils and Admissions.
+Particular strengths include Representation, Environment, Admissions and Attendance.
+Relative weaknesses include Disadvantaged pupils.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.